Simple Creed

-"Simple Creed" is a song by alternative rock group Live, which was released as the first single from their 2001 album, V. It features vocals by English rapper Tricky.
+"Simple Creed" is a song by American alternative rock group Live, released as the first single from their fifth studio album, V. The song features vocals by English rapper Tricky.

 Chart performance

-The song was not released as a single in the US, but peaked at No. 18 on the Billboard Modern Rock Tracks Chart and No. 11 on the Mainstream Rock Tracks Chart.
-"Simple Creed" also reached No. 54 in Belgium, No. 18 in The Netherlands and No. 43 in Australia.
+In the United States, "Simple Creed" peaked at No. 18 on the Billboard Modern Rock Tracks chart and No. 11 on the Mainstream Rock Tracks chart.
+The song also reached No. 18 in the Netherlands and No. 43 in Australia.